Little heard in public, Bannon is quiet power in Oval Office

 The conservative media executive’s fingerprints are on virtually every significant move taken by President Donald Trump, from Trump’s sweeping order to suspend the country’s refugee program and block visitors from seven Muslim-majority countries to the nomination of Neil Gorsuch to the Supreme Court.

-Trump raised eyebrows and hackles when he gave Bannon a seat on a powerful National Security Council.
+Trump raised eyebrows and hackles when he gave Bannon a seat on the powerful National Security Council Principals Committee.
 Bannon, a shaggy-haired agitator-turned-insider eager to make a lasting mark on Washington, was a strong advocate for Gorsuch, according to a person who spoke with him recently.
 That person spoke on the condition of anonymity in order to discuss a private conversation.

 Most Read Stories